Man in wig throws cake at glass protecting Mona Lisa - NewsBreak

 Man in wig throws cake at glass protecting Mona Lisa

-The Paris prosecutor’s office said Monday that the man, 36, was detained following Sunday’s incident and sent to a police psychiatric unit, and that it had opened an investigation into the damage of cultural artifacts.
+The Paris prosecutor's office said Monday that the 36-year-old man was detained following Sunday's incident and sent to a police psychiatric unit.
+An investigation has been opened into the damage of cultural artifacts.

 Videos posted on social media showed a young man in a wig and lipstick who had arrived in a wheelchair.
-The man, whose full identity or affiliations are unknown, was also seen throwing roses in the museum gallery to slack-jawed guests.
+The man, whose identity was unknown, was also seen throwing roses in the museum gallery to slack-jawed guests.

 The cake attack left a conspicuous white creamy smear on the glass but the famous work by Leonardo da Vinci wasn't damaged.

 Guards were then filmed cleaning the cake from the glass.
-Officials at the Louvre weren’t immediately available for comment.
+A Louvre statement confirmed the attack on the artwork involving a “patisserie."

 The 16th-century Renaissance masterpiece has seen a lot in its over-500 years in existence.